Get in touch

 - If the non-EEA national has custody of a child of the qualified person

 - If the non-EEA national has a right of access to a child of the qualified person that is below the age of 18

-- If the non-EEA national’s continued right of residence in the UK is warranted by particularly difficult circumstances
+- If the non-EEA national has continued right of residence in the UK which is warranted by particularly difficult circumstances.

-With applications for a retained right of residence, much comes down to submitting the required documentation in the correct format and manner, which is why it is important to seek expert legal advice from the outset.
 NA Law Solicitors are a niche immigration law firm that specialises in this area of law.
-Our team of specialist immigration lawyers can assist you with the entire process of making an application for a retained right of residence application and thereafter a permanent residence application .
-Please feel free to get in touch for a free initial 15-minute consultation to discuss your case.
+Our team of specialist immigration lawyers can assist you with the entire process, from making an initial inquiry to submitting an application.
+Please feel free to get in touch for an initial 15-minute consultation to discuss your case.